andrew henderson menu

 First, all too often, people become fixated on the tax part of this equation and limit themselves to only countries with no taxes, ignoring whether these limited options will actually yield the results and the lifestyle that they want.

-On the other hand, others might not have a clear idea of how this fits in, and with so many options on the table, they fall into analysis paralysis trying to make a decision.
+On the other hand, others might not have a clear idea of how these fit in, and with so many options on the table, they fall into analysis paralysis trying to make a decision.

 Time refers to how quickly you want or need to get your second passport.